These are some of my observations. I wish I had large scale statistics and all the resources of Shaunti Feldhahn – but I don’t!

 - FEAR – BIG TIME FEAR.
 Most men hate change, even if it is good change.
 Many men are afraid of trying to lead, thinking they will just get shot down.
 If a man is used to being passive, he may not willingly want to take the reigns. (keep in mind that the farther your husband is from God, the LESS you will want to use words about what you are doing, that will probably make things worse for him.
 He wants to see REAL changes, not words.)

 - Expression that he doesn’t want to lead and he wants things to stay the way they were – even if he was miserable.
 Why?
 Check out this post

-- Frustration that his wife stumbles and can’t just always be perfect at respect (Some husbands get VERY angry about this.
-They don’t have any idea all that is involved in a wife learning to stop disrespect and control and how completely foreign respect and biblical submission is.
-They don’t know that this goes down to the depths of her understanding of God, herself, masculinity, femininity, marriage and her faith in Christ.
-They don’t know that this is a total renovation of her heart, mind and soul.
+- Frustration that his wife stumbles and can’t just always be perfect at respect.
+Some husbands get VERY angry about this.
+They don’t have any idea all that is involved in a wife learning to stop disrespect and control and how completely foreign respect and biblical submission is to our sinful nature, the examples we may have seen, and our culture.
+They don’t know that this goes down to the depths of a wife’s understanding of God, herself, masculinity, femininity, marriage and her faith in Christ.
+It is a total renovation of her heart, mind and soul.
 They think, “Why can’t she just respect me?
 Why can’t she just trust me?”
 It seems like it should be very easy to a man for his wife to flip a switch and respect him.
 But there is SO MUCH MORE TO IT than that.
-My husband has a post for men that may be helpful.
-So Your Wife Wants to Become a Peacefulwife?)

 - A very cautious watching and waiting (for many months or more).
 Many times, the husband is very quiet about what he thinks and feels during this time.
 That does not mean that “respect isn’t working” on him.
 He is paying careful attention.
 He just wants to be sure this is for real before he buys into it.